Tejanshu9/LegalMind/README.md

 All PDFs are **chunked and processed**:

 - Chunks from mapping PDFs are stored in `mapping_of_laws.json`
-- Chunks from new laws go into the `newlaws` collection
+- Chunks from new laws go into the respective json files
-- Chunks from old laws go into the `oldlaws` collection
+- Chunks from old laws go into the respective json files

 The **comparisons** include: